Ferhad Pasha Sokolović: Beylerbey of Bosnia

 In 1580 Ferhad reformed Bosnia from a Rumelian Sanjak to its own Eyalet, he became the first governor of the newly formed Bosnia Eyalet, as beylerbey (also referred to as "pasha") which ceded from the Rumelia Eyalet as its own province.
 The Bosnia Eyalet (or Pashaluk) comprised a total of ten sanjaks: Sanjak of Bosnia (central province), Sanjak of Herzegovina, Sanjak of Vučitrn, Sanjak of Prizren, Sanjak of Klis, Sanjak of Krka, Sanjak of Pojega and Sanjak of Pakrac.
 The sanjakbey of the Sanjak of Pakrac was Ali-beg, brother of Ferhad Pasha Sokolović.

 Siege of Gvozdansko

 Ferhad Pasha Sokolović with 10,000 soldiers organized three major assaults and tried to take Gvozdansko Castle in the Kingdom of Croatia in the Habsburg monarchy.
 Finally, when the Ottomans entered the castle gates, all the defending forces were already dead of wounds, hunger and cold.
 The Siege of Gvozdansko ended with an Ottoman victory on 13 January 1578.
 Ferhad Pasha was so moved by their bravery that they were conceded a Christian burial and the local population freed from taxes.

 Death

-Ferhad died in Buda (Budapest) in the year 1586, he requested when he died that his body must be moved to Banja Luka the city he himself built from the ground.
+Ferhad died in Buda (Budapest) in the year 1590, he was murdered by one of his slaves.
+He requested when he died that his body must be moved to Banja Luka the city he himself built from the ground.
 He was probably buried near his Ferhadija mosque in Banja Luka.